-- Rice or Rice Noodles - to serve the vegetable red curry sauce over top of.
-White rice, brown rice, rice noodles, bean thread noodles, or sweet potato noodles all work well.
+- Rice or Rice Noodles - to serve the vegetable red curry sauce over top.
+White rice, brown rice, jasmine rice, rice noodles, bean thread noodles, or sweet potato noodles all work well.

 🔪 Helpful tools

-- A medium-sized pot - to cook the veggies and make the sauce.
+- A medium-sized pot - or large skillet to cook the veggies and make the sauce.

 - Spoon - to stir the sauce and serve it over rice or noodles.

 - Microplane - for grating ginger if you choose to add it.

-- Pour in a can of coconut milk, broth, red curry paste, and freshly grated ginger.
+Step 4 - Pour in a can of coconut milk, broth, red curry paste, minced garlic, and freshly grated ginger.
 Stir well and simmer on low for about 10 minutes.

 Step 8 - Add a tsp of soy sauce and a squeeze of lime juice or some rice wine vinegar for a little acidity.

 👩🏻🍳 Pro Tips